-Her substantive research focuses on identifying and developing effective deterrents of democratic erosion through international organizations as well as other international human rights and democracy protections.
-Her work has been published in the Journal of European Public Policy, PS: Political Science & Politics, Cambridge Review of International Affairs, AJIL Unbound and Verfassungsblog.
+Her work has been published in the Journal of European Public Policy, PS: Political Science & Politics, Cambridge Review of International Affairs, AJIL Unbound, and Verfassungsblog.
 She has also authored and co-authored several book chapters.

-Dr. Emmons earned her PhD in Politics from Princeton University.
-She also holds an MA in Politics from Princeton and a BA in Political Science and English from Temple University in Philadelphia.
+Dr. Emmons earned her Ph.D. in Politics from Princeton University and holds a BA in Political Science and English from Temple University in Philadelphia.